Amar Singh Thapa (born 1759)

 Amar Singh Thapa (1759 – October 1814), distinguished as Sanukaji Amar Singh Thapa (Note: He was distinguished from Bada Amar Singh Thapa by distinguishing terms Sanu and Bada meaning junior and senior.) (सानुकाजी अमर सिंह थापा Sānukājī Amar Siṃh Thāpā) was a Nepalese military commander, courtier, minister and regional administrator.
 He was born as the youngest son of one of the leading Gorkhali Bharadar (state-bearing officer) Birabhadra Thapa.
 He led battles against many independent principalities in Nepal and a battle against Tibet.
 He was a Governor of Palpa and retained the post till his death in 1814.

 Sanu Amar Singh had many influential descendants.
 He was the father of Mukhtiyar Bhimsen Thapa, Kaji Nain Singh Thapa, Kaji Bakhtawar Singh Thapa and acting Mukhtiyar Ranabir Singh Thapa.
 He was the grandfather of the first titular Prime Minister of Nepal Mathabarsingh Thapa, Queen Mother Tripurasundari of Nepal, Colonel Ujir Singh Thapa and great-grandfather of Maharaja Jang Bahadur Kunwar Ranaji, Bam Bahadur Kunwar, Ranodip Singh Kunwar and other Jang brothers & their descendants, all through his second son Nain Singh Thapa.

 Family

 He was born as the third and youngest son of Kaji Bir Bhadra Thapa.
 His two elder brothers were Jeevan Thapa and Bangsha Raj Thapa of which Jeevan Thapa died in the Battle of Kirtipur with Kalu Pande.
 He had two wives one of whom was Satyarupa Maya and the other remains unnamed.
-His sons fwith Satyarupa Maya were Bhimsen, Nain Singh, Bakhtawar Singh, Amrit Singh, and Ranabir Singh.
+His sons with Satyarupa Maya were Bhimsen, Nain Singh, Bakhtawar Singh, Amrit Singh, and Ranabir Singh.
 From his second wife, he had two sons—Ranbam and Ranzawar.